We are required by law to publish our gender pay gap figures each year. This requirement comes from the Equality Act 2010.

 Having a gender pay gap does not mean we have inequalities of pay between males and females who are doing the same work.

-Gender pay gap reporting help us assess the proportion of males and females at all levels of seniority within an organisation.
+Gender pay gap reporting helps us assess the proportion of males and females at all levels of seniority within an organisation.

 The median pay gap figure is the one most often referenced in gender pay gap reporting as this is the one most representative of the experience of the average worker within an organisation.
 It is not affected by extreme values, such as the changes in earnings of small numbers of very high earners.